TREASURIES-U.S. yields rise as Powell takes aggressive inflation stance

 By Herbert Lash

-NEW YORK, March 21 (Reuters) - U.S. Treasury yields jumped on Monday after Federal Reserve Chair Jerome Powell indicated the U.S. central bank would raise interest rates by bigger-than-usual amounts if it felt such moves were needed to bring down inflation that was running "much too high."
+NEW YORK, March 21 (Reuters) - U.S. Treasury yields shot up on Monday after Federal Reserve Chair Jerome Powell indicated the U.S. central bank would raise interest rates by bigger-than-usual amounts if necessary to bring down inflation that was running "much too high."

+The yield on the benchmark 10-year Treasury note jumped above 2.3% for the first time since May 2019, while a closely watched gap between rates for two- and 10-year Treasury notes flattened further, a potential sign of an economic downturn.

-"The labor market is very strong, and inflation is much too high," Powell told a National Association for Business Economics conference in prepared remarks.
+The U.S. central bank must move "expeditiously" to curb inflation, Powell told a National Association for Business Economics conference in prepared remarks.

-"If we conclude that it is appropriate to move more aggressively by raising the federal funds rate by more than 25 basis points at a meeting or meetings, we will do so," he said.
+The gap between the two- and 10-year rates, seen as an indicator of economic expectations, was at 19.6 basis points after earlier flattening to less than 17 basis points.

-Powell's comments caught some market participants off guard as they were viewed as more hawkish than the Fed chief's remarks after the central bank last Wednesday raised the federal funds rate by 25 basis points.
+Powell's comments caught some market participants off guard as they seemed more hawkish than his remarks after the Fed last Wednesday raised the federal funds rate by 25 basis points.

 "The Fed is trying to figure out what the market wants by coming out and at least articulating that they're thinking about 50 basis points to see how the market reacts, and that is starting to have an effect," Tom di Galoma, managing director at Seaport Global Holding, said before Powell's remarks